sergeypechenkin/SpeakItRight-bot/readme.md

 Let's embark on this exciting journey together.
 Happy coding! 🚀

+# Part 1: Clone repository

+1. **Locate the Fork Button**: On the top right corner of the repository (this page), you'll see a button labeled "Fork."
+It's next to the "Watch" and "Star" buttons.

+2. **Click Fork**: Click on the "Fork" button.
+This action will create a copy of the repository under your GitHub account.

+3. **Choose the Destination**: A dialog will appear asking where you want to fork the repository.
+Choose your user account or any organization you're a member of where you want to fork the repository.

+4. **Wait for the Fork to Complete**: GitHub will start the process of forking the repository.
+Depending on the size of the repository, this process may take a few moments.

+5. **Confirm Fork Creation**: Once the forking process is complete, you'll be redirected to the forked repository under your GitHub account.
+You should see a message indicating that the fork was successful.

+6. **Clone Your Fork**: In order to work on the forked repository locally, you should clone it to your local machine using Git.
+Click on the green "Code" button and copy the repository URL.

+7. Open VS Code, go to **'View'**, then **'Command Palette'**, and type **'Git: Clone'**

+8. Enter the repository URL you copied: `https://github.com/sergeypechenkin/SpeakItRight-bot`, click 'Clone From URL'

+9. Choose a folder on your computer to use as the local Git repository

+10. Go to **'File'**, select **'Open Folder'**, and then open the created folder

+That's it!
+You've successfully forked the repository and can now start making changes to it.
+Remember, the forked repository is independent of the original repository, so you can make changes without affecting the original project.
+If you want to contribute your changes back to the original repository, you can do so by creating a pull request.

-# Part 1: VS Code
+# Part 2: VS Code

 ### Install VS Code extensions:
 - Python
 - Azure Function

-### Clone repository:
-1. Go to **'View'**, then **'Command Palette'**, and type **'Git: Clone'**
-3. Enter the repository URL: `https://github.com/sergeypechenkin/SpeakItRight-bot`, click 'Clone From URL'
-4. Choose a folder on your computer to use as the local Git repository
-5. Go to **'File'**, select **'Open Folder'**, and then open the created folder
+Visual Studio Code (VS Code) extensions are like add-ons or plugins that enhance the functionality of the VS Code editor.
+They allow you to customize and tailor your coding experience to better suit your needs.

 ### Create virtual environment:
 1. Go to **'View'**, then **'Command Palette'**, and type **'Python: Create environment'**
-3. Choose Venv
-4. Python
+2. Choose .venv -> Python
-5. Install dependencies
+3. Install dependencies

+That's it!
+You've successfully created and activated a virtual environment for your Python project.
+You can now work on your project within the isolated environment without affecting your system-wide Python installation.
+You can activate this environment by opening a project's folder in VSCode and running `.venv\Scripts\activate` script

 ### Rename example-local.settings.json to local.settings.json
-File `local.settings.json` will not be uploaded to the Github repository to prevent secret leak
+File `local.settings.json` will not be uploaded to the Github repository to prevent a leakage of your secrets

 # Part 2: Azure portal